tsdamas/create-semester-folder-structure/README.md

 # create-semester-folder-structure

-This projects serves to automate a basic process of creating folder structure for your next semester in College.
+Welcome to create a semester folder struture project!
+Have you ever wonder why spending one minute creating a folder struture, when you can spend spend 20 seconds or even less doing that?
+Tired of tediously creating folder structures on Windows?
+Say goodbye to folder creation monotony, this repo arrives with its mystical Java spells to do the heavy lifting for you!

 ## Description